Jeff Swanagan: Columbus Zoo and Aquarium

 Swanagan joined the Columbus Zoo and Aquarium as executive director in 2008 at the invitation of Jack Hanna, the director emeritus of the Columbus Zoo and a personal friend and mentor.
 He helped to develop several major attractions at the Columbus Zoo, including Jungle Jack's Landing and Zoombezi Bay exhibits.

 Personal life

 Swanagan had five children.
 Shortly after the opening of the Georgia Aquarium in 2005, Swanagan married his second wife, marketing executive Suzy Holley.

 Death

 Jeffery Scott Swanagan died at his home in Powell, Ohio, on June 28, 2009, at the age of 51.
 He suffered a possible heart attack while napping on his sofa after an afternoon of gardening.

-Bernie Marcus, founder of the Georgia Aquarium wrote that, "He will always be remembered as a friend and a creator of the Georgia Aquarium."
+Bernie Marcus, founder of the Georgia Aquarium wrote, "He will always be remembered as a friend and a creator of the Georgia Aquarium."

 Many of the zoo and aquarium world considered Swanagan a great leader and an extraordinary visionary whose mantra was "Touch the heart to teach the mind."